zaber04/ip-address-manager/README.md

 5. Maintains users actions log as "audit log" for each session (log in, changes, log out)

 I didn't use a seperate "Audit Log Microservice" due to small number of functionality and direct depency on "ip update".
 However, in large scale scenario, a seperate microservice with message queue is preferable for high throughput and fault taulerance.

+## Routing

+For combined routing I have come up with two solutions -

+1. `Dynamic Loading with strict host`: Since I didn't use a `service registry microservice` due to the application scope.
+I implemented a simple `RouterService` instead.
+It loads all services dynamically.

+2. `Dynamic Loading with flexible host`: Later I implemented a slightly different approach to allow flexible host naming using env.
+This approach felt more cleaner and less coupled.

+## Routing Challenges

+Not having any `fallback` or wildcard based `any` in lumen unlike laravel poses a strong challenge to handle `route not found` and `route redirection`.
+I have come up with 3 approaches so far but neither feels clean enough.
+Edited the default `Exception/Handler.php` for `route not found`.

 ## Goal